 As Oregon’s First Lady of Professional Rodeo, Miss Rodeo Oregon will attend rodeos sanctioned by the Professional Rodeo Cowboys Association

-(PRCA) and will appear at community events and parades throughout the state of Oregon and the western United States.
-It is estimated that she will make over 60 appearances and travel over 20,000 miles throughout her year long reign.
-MROP is organized and conducted to select the most qualified young Oregon horsewoman to promote the sport of professional rodeo and to represent the state of Oregon at the annual Miss Rodeo America Pageant through an annual state pageant.
+(PRCA) and will appear at community events and parades throughout the state of Oregon and the United States.
+It is estimated that she will make over 60 appearances and travel over 20,000 miles throughout her year-long reign.
+Miss Rodeo Oregon, Inc. organizes and conducts an annual pageant to select the most qualified young Oregon horsewoman to promote the sport of professional rodeo and to represent the state of Oregon at the annual Miss Rodeo America Pageant in December.

 Oregon towns and cities have played a vital role in helping the organization maintain its goals with their wonderful hospitality and generosity.
 Many of Oregon’s premier cities and towns have played host to the annual pageant such as Pendleton, Vale, La Grande, Sisters, Roseburg, Hillsboro, Prineville, St. Paul, and Canby.
-Providing our titleholders with the tools they need to have a successful reign has always been important to the organization.
-Throughout the history of MROP titleholders have received awards such as saddles, trophy buckles, luggage and chaps.
+Providing our title holders with the tools they need to have a successful reign has always been important to the organization.
+Throughout the history of the organization, title holders have received awards such as saddles, trophy buckles, luggage and chaps.

-History Complied by, Stephanie Crop-Hedin, Miss Rodeo Oregon 2000; Edited by Nicole Schrock, Miss Rodeo Oregon 2013
+History Complied by Stephanie Crop-Hedin, Miss Rodeo Oregon 2000; Edited by Nicole Schrock, Miss Rodeo Oregon 2013.

 If you have any information about the history of Miss Rodeo Oregon Pageant, Inc. that you would like to contribute please contact us.